 Dry Eyes is a condition in which there are not enough tears to lubricate and nourish the eyes.
-Other names for dry eye include aqueous tear deficiency, dry eye syndrome, dysfunctional tear syndrome, evaporative tear deficiency, keratoconjunctivitis sicca (KCS), lacrimal keratoconjunctivitis, and LASIK-induced neurotrophic epitheliopathy.
+Other names for dry eye include aqueous tear deficiency, dry eye syndrome, dysfunctional tear syndrome, evaporative tear deficiency, keratoconjunctivitis sicca (KCS) and lacrimal keratoconjunctivitis.

 The term “dry eyes” is not as simple as it may sound.
 It actually is quite complex.
 It involves the quantity or tears, quality of the tears, or both.

 - Decreased in the production of tears by the lacrimal gland so there is not enough moisture for your eyes.
 This is fairly common in people older than 50 years, and especially afflicts women more than men.

 - Decreased in the quality of tears produced by the lacrimal gland.
 Tears are a combination of several substances, namely: oil, water, mucus, and antibodies and special proteins.
 Any problems with any of these components can cause Dry Eyes.

 Dry eye affects an estimated 25 million people in the United States and is

 one of the most common reasons that people visit their eye doctor.

 [Source: Market Scope.
 2011 Comprehensive Report on the Global Dry Eye Products Market.
 St. Louis, Mo: Market Scope, November 2011]